aplbrain/bossdb_cookbook/docs/How-To-Upload-Data-To-BossDB.md

 - the coordinate frame (`extents`) we expect the data to fill (z, y, x order)
 - the voxel sizes (`voxel_size`) (z, y, x, order)
 - and we indicate that we are creating a new dataset (`create_new=True`)

+You can view a video version of using intern to set up a resource [here](https://youtu.be/gbbfWDThELU).

 ```python
 from intern import array